 C***n** **tu*e *n S**ur*** P**ot**hn**u* Listed by nightspire Ransomware Group

-On April 5, 2026, the ransomware group known as Nightspire added Century Furniture in South Carolina to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On April 5, 2026, the ransomware group known as Nightspire added Century Furniture in South Carolina to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that Nightspire claims to have stolen internal documents from Century Furniture, a manufacturer based in South Carolina.
 The exact number of people whose information may be exposed remains unknown, and the specific contents of the leaked files have not been independently verified.
 Available reporting describes the incident as a classic ransomware operation in which data is taken before encryption demands are made.
 The group set a public deadline for the victim to negotiate before wider publication of the material.